oanda/apidocs/v1/auth.md

 #####Requet Body Parameters

 client_application_id
-: The client application id provided for your application during the registration process.
+: The client application id provided to your application during the registration process.

 client_application_secret
 : The application secret as provided when registering the application with OANDA.

 grant_type
-: The `authorization_code`that OANDA provided in the last step.
+: The `authorization_code` that OANDA provided in the last step.

 code
 : The authorization code received in the previous message.